tleisio/booknotes/The design pathway for regenerating earth.md

 An inflection point for determining when humans behave cooperatively vs. competitively depends on the _perception_ of chronic, anxiety-inducing stressors (threats to our existence).
 This has been researched.
 Chronic stressors like frequency of extreme weather, natural disasters, etc. are very good predictor for the emergence of dictators, fundamentalists, dehumanization, etc.

-What this means is climate change will bring these behavior realities to light.
+What this means is climate change will bring these behavioral realities to light.
 And they _have_ brought them.
 Relating this to the current events of the U.S., we should _expect_ the continual rise of fascists, racists, etc.

 > "These people will be largely incapable of participating in the regeneration of the Earth"